Neural Ordinary Differential Equations for Learning and Extrapolating System Dynamics Across Bifurcations: Results

-When trained on time series that span both the stable focus and limit cycle regimes (regimes A and B), the model consistently predicts the occurrence of a global bifurcation across all random seeds.
-While the collapse is correctly captured, the system does not reach exactly zero due to the soft nature of the physics-constraint.
-Notably, the zero steady state is also absent from the learned dynamics in the regime on which the model was trained.
+When trained on both the stable coexistence and limit cycle regimes A and B, the model consistently predicts the global bifurcation across all seeds, though the collapse does not reach exactly zero due to the soft nature of the physics-constraint.
+Training only on the limit cycle regime B yields variable performance: the best seeds capture both the global bifurcation and the transition to a stable focus, while others fail, highlighting the limited coverage of the training data and the model's resulting uncertainty when extrapolating beyond the observed regime.
+When trained solely on the stable focus regime~A, the model consistently predicts a transition to limit cycles but fails entirely to capture the global bifurcation.
+This suggests that the training data lacks sufficient information to fully reconstruct key structures of the state-space, such as saddle nodes along the $x$-axis, which play a crucial role in shaping the bifurcation dynamics.

+Notably, the zero steady state is absent from the learned dynamics, even in the parameter range it was trained on.
 This can be explained by the lack of time series in the dataset that converge to zero, making it inherently difficult for the model to learn and reproduce a state that is not represented in the training data.

-When trained exclusively on time series from the limit cycle regime (regime B), the model shows varied performance across different random seeds.
-The best-performing seed is able to predict both the global bifurcation on the right and the transition to a stable focus on the left.
-However, results from other seeds are less consistent, highlighting the limited coverage of the training data and the model's resulting uncertainty when extrapolating beyond the observed regime.

-When trained solely on data from the stable focus regime (regime A), the model consistently predicts a transition to limit cycle behaviour across all random seeds, but fails entirely to capture the global bifurcation.
-This suggests that the training data lacks sufficient information to fully reconstruct key structures of the state space, such as saddle points along the $x$-axis, which play a crucial role in shaping the bifurcation dynamics.

-\subsection{Experiment 2: Limited data}
+\subsubsection{Experiment 2: Limited data}

-To assess how the amount of training data influences the model performance, for training we used datasets with limited data compared to the primary experiment.
-In one case we decreased the number of sampled $\alpha$-values.
-This reduction introduced a varied performance for the different random seeds, notably also within the training regime.
-While the best-performing seed still produced a qualitatively accurate reconstruction of the bifurcation structure, other seeds showed less consistent results.
-Importantly, however, all random seeds correctly predicted a global collapse, indicating that the model retains some robustness in identifying critical system transitions even with limited parameter diversity.
+To assess how the amount of training data influences the model performance, we trained on datasets with reduced coverage compared to the primary experiment, either by decreasing the number of sampled $\alpha$-values or by limiting the number of initial conditions per $\alpha$-value.
+Fewer $\alpha$-values led to varied performance across random seeds, even within the training regime; while the best seeds qualitatively reconstructed the bifurcation structure, others were less consistent.
+Nevertheless, all seeds correctly predicted a global collapse, indicating robustness in identifying critical transitions despite reduced parameter diversity.
+Limiting initial conditions generally preserved the model’s ability to predict limit cycle dynamics and collapse, though the global bifurcation appeared at a lower $\alpha$-value than in the primary experiment.